scheckley/slides/presentation.md

 # Introduction

 * Neural networks are powerful classifiers but their internal structures are hard to interpret.

-* Life sciences is a field that requires knowledge of structure as well as function.
+* densely entangled network structures that are neither tied to an actual physical system nor based on human reasoning.

+* Powerful but not useful where simulation is needed of system function _and_ system structure.

+    * Applications in biology and medicine seek to model both functional outcome _and_ mechanism.

-* "Visible neural networks" enable relation of the model structure with biological function.
+* "Visible neural networks" (VNN) enable relation of a neural network structure to biological function.

+# DCell

+* 2,526 biological "systems"
+    *

 # image test
 ![jobs photo](image/jobs_ibm.jpg)